Matthew-PI-King/Ros_Kinetic_AriaClientDriver/README.md

 The package is a client software with a ROS wrapper which connects with ARIA SDK based servers running on robots.
 The user simply runs the server on the robot`s host computer and runs the ROS client on a remote machine.
 This allows a quick and easy way to integrate robots running ARIA to a ROS based multi-robot framework.

+##IMPORTANT NOTE
+The name of this repository is different from the name of the catkin package.
+After cloning into your ~/catkin_ws/src directory you must either rename the directory to "ariaclientdriver" or rename the package (from within CMakeList.txt) to match the directory.

 ## Installation
 1. Install the following from the mobile robots site (The instructions assumes a 32 bit Ubuntu system.
 For other systems please find the corresponding files in these links):